 - Posting facts.
 Students are encouraged to refer to the text, but they should do their best to reformulate ideas and cite the source whenever needed.

-- Set a time.
+- Set a timer.
 It’s up to you to decide how much time your students are allowed to discuss.
-In synchronous classes, it can take anywhere from 10 to 30 minutes or more (depending on your students’ age).
+In synchronous classes, it can take anywhere from 10 to 30 minutes or more (depending on the grade level).
 Asynchronous discussions can go on for hours or days, or at least until you feel that enough students have participated.

 Read more: How to facilitate meaningful discussions in hybrid or virtual classrooms